-Formed over millions of years, it’s amazing that fossils fuels exist.
-They have increased our standard of living more than anything else and made the world the way it is today.
+Formed over millions of years, fossil fuels are essential to way we live and have greatly improved our standard of living.
 Today, 87% of the world’s primary energy is from fossil fuels.
 In this article I will give an overview of these fuel sources.

 Coal, Crude Oil and Natural Gas

 Millions of years ago, plants died and other plants died on these plants forming peat.
 With every additional layer of plant matter, the layers below were compressed and heated forming coal, a carbon rich and energy density material.

 Coal was a critical fuel of the Industrial Revolution, being vital for steam engines and furnaces.
 Before coal, wood was the primary fuel used but over time the transition occured due to it being cheaper and more energy dense

 Not all coal is the same, the two most important factors to classifying coal are its calorific value, how much energy can it release when burned, and its percent of carbon, a higher percent carbon is a cleaner burning fuel, other atoms hydrogen, sulfur, oxygen and nitrogen are common.

 Coal can also be used to form coke, which improves its carbon purity.
 With the increased purity, it can be burned at higher temperatures which is important as a fuel and reducing agent in smelting iron ore.

 Coal’s main use is the generation of electricity.
 This is done through boiling water into steam and spinning a turbine connected to a generator to create electricity.
 The overall thermodynamic efficiency is between 25% to 50%.